sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 They watched as you visibly processed what they had already told you.

 Jevil was in your body.
-Now Jevil was gone, and your body was safe.
+Now Jevil was gone, and your body was safe, uninhabited.

 That was how it worked!
 Right?